Calebh101/About-This-PC/README.md

 - Some images (specifically the `computers` images) originated from (rawpixel.com / Freepik)[https://freepik.com] and have been edited by me, due to me not having any drawing skills.
 (I hope to make my own images in the future!)

 - Big thanks to [Wikimedia Commons](https://commons.wikimedia.org/) for existing!

+- Also I'm using this cool library to get system info on Linux, I recommend it: [lazybios](https://github.com/LazySeldi/lazybios)